taylanpince/taylanpince.github.io/content/post/about.md

 My name is Taylan Pince, and Kaizen Musings is my little corner of the internet.
 I tend to use this patch as a way to self-document my various interests, both personal and professional.
 It’s also a good excuse to write more, which I enjoy as a strategy for thought exploration and personal growth.

 ## Who Am I?
 I am a software engineer turned product manager and entrepreneur.
-I spent the last 20-odd years launching startups from the idea stage and getting them to market.
-I also launched and grew [a digital product agency](https://hipolabs.com).
+I spent the last 20-odd years building startups from the idea stage and getting them to market.
+I also launched and grew [a digital product agency](https://hipolabs.com) that built products for early-stage startups.
 I enjoyed the journey and the battle scars that came with it.
 Most importantly, I got to meet and work with some wonderful people along the way.

 I lived in 3 countries so far, and I moved between Europe and North America 4 times.
 I currently live in sunny Barcelona, Spain with my two daughters and lovely wife.
 This location appears to be permanent.
 For now.